deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 The Blueprint for XFG: CFG
 ---

 CFG is a pretty well documented exploit mitigation, and I have done [my fair share](https://www.crowdstrike.com/blog/state-of-exploit-development-part-1/) of documenting it as well.
-However, for completeness sake, let's talk about how CFG works and what any potential shortcomings could be.
+However, for completeness sake, let's talk about how CFG works and its potential shortcomings.

 > Note that before we begin, Microsoft deserves recognition for being the first to implement a Control Flow Integrity (CFI) solution.